-Coming from another part of the Project, these informations revealed that most of the seiners Fishery is performed in waters with a salinity above 32‰.
+Coming from another part of the Project, this information revealed that most of the seiners fishery is performed in waters with a salinity above 32% (Potier and Sadhotomo, 1995).
 The catch is twice in October than in February.
-The bulk of the fishery in October, is centered on the Matasiri Bank; it moves out of the Java Sea, in February.
+The bulk of the fishery in October, is centered on the Matasiri Bank and it moves out of the Java Sea, in February.
 The central deep area of the Java Sea, where a permanent fishery lives along the year represents 9% in February and 20% in October of the total catch.
-Thus the Matasiri Bank is the most important exploited area during the oceanic influence : the fishery seems highly related to the saline conditions.
+Thus the Matasiri Bank is the most important exploited area during the oceanic influence.
+The fishery seems highly related to the saline conditions.